RadoslavTsvetanov/DockerByTheGo/README.md

 # Getting started
 ## there are 3 ways to get started
 - use our platform with a managed cluster from us (not much set up needed on your behalf)
-- install our docker container on the machine your kubectl is (why not inside the cluster? - since it is still an application it could increase the k8s clustwr resource consumption)
+- install our docker container on the machine your kubectl is (why not inside the cluster? - since it is still an application it could increase the k8s clustwr resource consumption), note when spinning it up no matter what access you havev to a cluster all actions will show and if you have insufficient permissions you will recieve unauthenticated error
 - inside the cluster (very easy set up but will take somw of the resources of the cluster)

 # Forum